 Is vaginal hysterectomy always the best option ?

-No. If you have uterine or ovarian cancer, a very large uterus or have had multiple abdominal surgeries, it may be safer to have an abdominal or laparoscopic hysterectomy.
+No. If you have uterine or ovarian cancer, a very large uterus or have had multiple abdominal surgeries, it may be safer to have an abdominal hysterectomy.
 Dr. O’Sullivan will consider your history, your reasons for having hysterectomy and your physical exam when deciding which approach is best for you.